 office of career services

 Judicial Clerkships offer new graduates the opportunity to work for a judge for one or two years.
 Clerkships are available in both federal and state courts and at both the trial and appellate levels.
-There are clerkship opportunities for students of all academic standings.
-Clerks at all court levels obtain an unparalleled insight into the judicial process and a broad exposure to various areas of the law.
-Clerks develop research and writing skills, and gain insight into the judicial decision-making process, and "keep their options open."
-Employers value the learning experience of the clerkship.
+Clerks at all court levels obtain an unparalleled insight into the judicial decision-making process and a broad exposure to various areas of the law.
+Clerks develop strong research and writing skills, which future employers value.
 Judicial clerkships at any level court may open up a wide variety of career opportunities, both in the private and public sectors.

 Thinking about applying for a clerkship?
-A clerkship listserv is created each spring to assist with this process.
-E-mail email@example.com in the Spring semester of your 2L year to be added to the Spring clerkship listserv.
+A clerkship listserv is created each year to assist with this process.
+E-mail email@example.com to be added to the Spring clerkship listserv.

 Boston College Law School supports the federal judges' hiring plan.
 For detailed information on the plan and a federal application timeline, see the Federal Judges Law Clerk Hiring Process.